 She cites approvingly Douglas Stewart who concluded “it is important to note that there is ample evidence to support the historicity of the book, and surprisingly a little to undermine it” (364).
 But of course, a fictional story could be set into a proper historical context, and the story could still be true.
 This leads to the very difficult problem of genre.
 Hoyt surveys and critiques suggestions including historical narrative, novella, parable, allegory, and midrash.
 The increasingly popular view of Wolff that Jonah is a parody or satire.
 A few have considered the book to be a fairy tale or a fable.
 Even the psalm in Jonah 2 has been identified as either a thanksgiving or lament, and possibly also satire.
 Ultimately, Hoyt concludes the book should be read as a historical narrative with satirical elements (377).

 In the thirty-two-page introduction to Micah, Hoyt places Micah in the eighth century, responding to the last years of the northern kingdom and kings Ahaz and Hezekiah in Judah.
-The all of Samarian in 722 B.C. and the Assyrian Invasion in 701 B.C. for the main context for the book.
+The main context of the book is the fall of Samaria in 722 B.C. and the Assyrian Invasion in 701 B.C.
 As with Amos, there are several suggestions to explain the so-called hope oracles scattered through the book.
-For some, their presence shows either a late date for the entire book or a later revision of the book during the exile.
+For some, the presence of hope-oracles presence shows either a late date for the entire book or a later revision of the book during the exile.

 Each commentary ends with an excursus.
 For Jonah, Hoyt examines Jesus’ mention of the Ninevites in Matthew 12:41/Luke 11:32.
 In Micah, she has a two-page excursus on high places and three pages on Migdal-eder, the Birth of the Messiah and Christian Myth in Micah 4:8.
 This is the belief that near Bethlehem there was a special flock of sheep set aside for cultic use at the temple.
 Pastors often try this special flock of sheep to the shepherds in Luke 2.
 Although this makes for a great sermon illustration at Christmas time, it is not based on facts.
 It probably entered popular preaching through Alfred Edersheim’s Life of Jesus the Messiah (1896).

-Hoyt interacts with a wide range of secondary literature.
+Hoyt interacts with a wide range of secondary literature and commentary on Amos, Jonah and Micah; each unit of the commentary includes a short bibliography.
 As expected by the use of evangelical in the commentary series title, her conclusions are more conservative, although she fully interacts with major English commentaries and monographs on these three prophets.

-As with other volumes of this series, Lexham published the commentary simultaneously in print and in the Logos Bible Software.
+As with other volumes of this series, Lexham published the Evangelical Exegetical Commentary on Amos, Jonah and Micah simultaneously in print and in the Logos Bible Software.
 The Logos book takes advantage of all the resources of the software, including tagging cross references and links to other resources when available.
 To date, there are thirteen commentaries in the Evangelical Exegetical Commentary available to Logos users, with a total of forty-four volumes planned.
 The series has been redesigned with new covers and Andreas Köstenberger is now the editor of the New Testament.
 Purchase all thirteen volumes at 20% off through the Lexham website or subscribe to the series and receive new volumes as they are published.
+See also my review of Mark J. Keown’s Evangelical Exegetical Commentary on Philippians.

 NB: Thanks to Lexham Press for kindly providing me with a review copy of this book, both in print and Logos format.
 This did not influence my thoughts regarding the work.